DNA Doe Project: Debra Jackson, aka "Orange Socks"

-The victim was identified in December 2019 as Michelle Evon Carnall-Burton, aged 22 at the time of her murder.
-She had disappeared from Cherryvale, also southeast Kansas in 1986, and had lost contact with her family.

 Joseph Henry Loveless, aka "Clark County John Doe (1979)"

 The headless torso of a man was found in 1979, stashed in a burlap sack in Buffalo Cave, near Boise, Idaho.
 In 1991, a hand was located on the same site, leading to further excavations from which the other hand, one arm, and two legs were discovered.
 Identification was thought to be impossible, due to the missing head and the huge family tree of the deceased.
 However, thanks to an 87-year-old California man who agreed to take a DNA test, the remains were identified as those of his grandfather—bootlegger and accused murderer Joseph Henry Loveless.
 He had been accused of murdering his common-law wife, Agnes Loveless, on May 16, 1916, but had managed to escape imprisonment on May 18, 1916, by using a sawblade hidden in his shoe to cut the prison bar cells.
 It is unknown what happened to Loveless next, though it was reported in 1916, the year Loveless escaped prison, that he was discovered living at the outskirts of Dubois, Idaho, in a small-sized tent in the Idaho desert.
-The circumstances surrounding Loveless’ death are, at present, suspected to be murder due to his torso and limbs being separated from his body, and his head and other arm being missing and nowhere to be found.
-However, it is believed that he died soon after his prison escape in May 1916, as he was found wearing the same clothing detailed in his wanted poster, with Loveless’ cowboy-like hat, his brown coat, and his socks and shoes not being found with his remains in the cave his body was discovered in.
+The circumstances surrounding Loveless' death are, at present, suspected to be murder due to his torso and limbs being separated from his body, and his head and other arm being missing and nowhere to be found.
+However, it is believed that he died soon after his prison escape in May 1916, as he was found wearing the same clothing detailed in his wanted poster, with Loveless' cowboy-like hat, his brown coat, and his socks and shoes not being found with his remains in the cave his body was discovered in.
 Only his red maroon sweater and trousers were found, and a white-pinstripe collar shirt, not mentioned in the wanted poster, was found with the remains as well.